 pubspec.yaml

-|
+| |

 main.dart

-|
+| |

 Hero Animation Part 1: The Master Page

-we create our master page – the page containing a list of elements.
+In a new file home_page.dart we create our master page – the page containing a list of elements.
 Every element

 consists of an image and a name.
-Perfect application for the ListTile
+Perfect application for the ListTile widget.

 home_page.dart

-|
+| |

 - Lines 7 - 8: We wrap everything in a

-with a title. - Line 9: To create a
+Scaffoldwidget and add anAppBarwith a title. - Line 9: To create a

-factory method and simply create an infinite list. - Lines 10 - 12: As the leading element of our
+ListView, we use thebuilderfactory method and simply create an infinite list. - Lines 10 - 12: As the leading element of our

-widgets makes sure our image is circular. - Lines 13 - 16: To create a hero animation, we simply need to wrap our image into a
+ListTile, we use theCircleAvatarwidget.
+It takes care of the size and the padding of our image.
+TheClipOvalwidgets makes sure our image is circular. - Lines 13 - 16: To create a hero animation, we simply need to wrap our image into a

-widget.
+Herowidget.
 It must have a unique tag.
 The exact tag also needs to be used again in our next step when creating the detail view.

-makes sure we always get the same image depending on our list index. - Lines 19 - 20: We add a title to each element and install a listener to react on tab events.
+Within the Hero widget, we load a network image from picsum.photos.
+Using/seed/$indexmakes sure we always get the same image depending on our list index. - Lines 19 - 20: We add a title to each element and install a listener to react on tab events.

 - Lines 26 - 31: When a tile is tapped, we navigate to the DetailPage and pass the index of the tapped tile as an argument.